huris/sEMG_Rehabilitation/README.md

 ## sEMG Rehabilitation

-This repository holds the code implementation of 《Interactive Virtual Ankle Movement System based on Wrist sEMG Improves Motor Imagery: An Exploratory Study》.
+This repository holds the code implementation of 《Interactive Virtual Ankle Movement Controlled by Wrist sEMG Improves Motor Imagery: An Exploratory Study》.

 The folder `sEMG_Rehabilitation` is used for collecting training datasets.